 What is the potential for catastrophic injury in an NYC bus accident?

 Unfortunately, the MTA buses were involved in nearly 22,000 accidents over the course of a 3-year period between 2015 and 2018, or an average of around 23 per day.
 This means that each time you board an MTA vehicle, you are putting your safety into the hands of the operator at the helm, as well as the supporting teams such as maintenance and other safety-focused stakeholders in the MTA.

-In the 3 years mentioned above, there was an average of 2.7 injuries reported on a daily basis, and at least 14 deaths.
-Since there are over 5 million people who ride the MTA systems each day these numbers are not statistically significant, but the fact remains that each time you board an MTA vehicle there is a non-zero chance that you suffer either an injury or death.
+In the three years mentioned above, there was an average of 2.7 injuries reported on a daily basis and at least 14 deaths.
+Since there are over 5 million people who ride the MTA systems each day, these numbers are not statistically significant, but the fact remains that each time you board an MTA vehicle, there is a non-zero chance that you suffer either an injury or death.

 When this happens, the results can be tragic.
-Accident victims can be overwhelmed trying to recovery from their injuries.
-That alone can take a victim’s full energy, and when combined with other issues related to an accident, the tasks at hand can devastate even the strongest people.
+Accident victims can be overwhelmed trying to recover from their injuries.
+That alone can take a victim’s total energy, and when combined with other issues related to an accident, the tasks at hand can devastate even the strongest people.

 That’s where we can help.
-Our experienced team of bus, MTA and rail injury attorneys can shoulder the load when it comes to making sure you are fully compensated for your injuries.
-We work hard on your behalf to seek full repayment for medical expenses, lost wages, pain and suffering and other related costs to give you the peace of mind you need to regain your health and resume your life.
+Our experienced team of NYC bus accident attorneys can shoulder the load when it comes to making sure you are fully compensated for your injuries.
+We work hard on your behalf to seek full repayment for medical expenses, lost wages, pain and suffering, and other related costs to give you the peace of mind you need to regain your health and resume your life.